Weather in Cape Town in December

 Climate in Cape Town in December

-What to Pack for a trip to Cape Town in December
+What to pack for a holiday in Cape Town in December

 Summer in Cape Town is the season for relaxation, beaches and parties.
 The best items to pack for a summer in Cape Town include beachwear, sunscreen, sunglasses and some cool evening wear for evenings of sundowners and nights of partying.
 Many nightclubs in Cape Town don’t require a dress code, particularly during summer, but there are one or two that advise smart-casual evening wear.
 December’s weather in Cape Town is generally warm, evening in the evenings, but a light jersey is sometimes necessary for the odd cool evening.
 Those who wish to enjoy more active pursuits than lying on Cape Town’s beaches all day should pack hiking clothes for Table Mountain.
 Cape Town is a great place to shop and has all the normal necessities and holiday luxuries that one would expect of a first class holiday destination.
 Be sure to leave room in your bag for all the items you wish to bring back home!